Please Welcome Jay Dean to MPA Permanently!

 Tell us a little bit about your education and past experience.

 I earned my B.S. in Producing for Electronic Media from Syracuse University and earned my M.A. in School Counseling from Loyola Marymount University.
-My teaching and administrative experience includes time at The Crossroads School for Arts & Sciences in Santa Monica, CA (2002-11) and The Blake School (2011-2022).
+My teaching and administrative experience includes time at The Crossroads School for Arts & Sciences in Santa Monica, California (2002-11) and The Blake School (2011-22).
 At Blake, I served as Middle School director for five years.
+I also served in the interim assistant Upper School director role here at MPA during the 2022-23 school year.

 What did you find appealing about MPA during the interview process?

-I am drawn to MPA’s focus on the whole child, its progressive approach to teaching and learning, and the recognition of the importance of social-emotional learning and DEIJ work.
-I know that MPA is a “transformative” partner for students and families and I am excited to be a part of that.
+What initially drew me to MPA is the focus on the whole child, its progressive approach to teaching and learning, and the recognition of the importance of social-emotional learning and DEIJ work.
+After being here for nearly a year, what keeps me at MPA are the people.
+I have deeply enjoyed my experience working with the talented and dedicated teachers and our curious, creative (and often hilarious!) students.
+I want to spend more time with them here!!
+MPA is a “transformative” partner for students and families, and I am excited to continue being a part of that.
 Read More

 What do you love about MPA?